Mayday-Robotics/2023-24_Log/README.md

 ## December 6th, 2023:
 ### What we did:
-1. Thought if we would be able to go to a competition on 12/17/23. _(Decided against it, MIDTERMS)_
+1. I Thought we could go to a competition on 12/17/23. _(Decided against it, MIDTERMS)_
 2. Started to organize everything

 ## December 7th, 2023: